auxesis/visage/README.md

 ### Mac OS X ###

-Visage is not supported on Mac OS X, as RRDtool is a pain in the arse.
-It's highly recommended you use Vagrant to fire up an Ubuntu box to run Visage.
+Visage is not supported on Mac OS X, as RRDtool is a pain in the arse on that platform.
+It's highly recommended you use [Vagrant](http://vagrantup.com/) to fire up an Ubuntu box to run Visage.

 Running